Shared experience is what life is about.

 Then again often you just can’t get it to work out with someone else.
 They can’t take that much time off work.
 They just can’t fit your agenda.

-You can meet up with others on your trip if you head down a popular track: Travers-Sabine circuit, Heaphy, etc.
+You can meet up with strangers on your trip if you head down a popular track: Travers-Sabine circuit, Heaphy, etc.

 Yeah, I know.
 You are much more likely to meet someone coming the other way.